Lesson video

 So let's see how you got on.

-A huge well done if you got that one right.
+Hope you got that one right.

-Bar models are fantastic, but removing the bar model and using equivalent fractions can make the calculation much easier.
+But removing the bar model and using equivalent fractions can make the calculation much easier.

-Seven is not a multiple of two.
+Seven is not a multiple of 2.

 So let's use our knowledge on equivalent fractions.

-You could use 14/20, as that is equivalent to 7/10.
+You could use 14 over 20, as that is equivalent to 7 over 10.

-You could even use 140/200.
+You could even use 140 over 200.

 There are an infinite number of equivalent fractions to use.

-Now, I'm going to divide 14/20 divided by two, which is much easier, which is 7/20.
+Now, I'm going to divide 14 over 20, divide by 2, which is much easier, which is 7 over 20.

-Using the lowest common multiple of the numerator of the dividend and the divisor means you can divide more efficiently.
+Using the lowest common multiple of the numerator of the dividend and the divisor, means you can divide more efficiently.

 Let's have a look at another check question.

-I'm going to do the one on the left, and I'd like you to do the one on the right.
+I'm going to do the one on the left and I'd like you to do the one on the right.

-Three is not a multiple of four.
+Three is not a multiple of 4.

-Well, hopefully, you've spotted 12.
+Well, hopefully you've spotted 12.

-So if I multiply our 3/5 by 4/4, that means I have my 12/20.
+So if I multiply our three fifths by 4 over 4, that means I have my 12 over 20.

-12/20 divided by four is so much easier, as that simply gives us 3/20.
+12 over 20 divided by 4 is so much easier, as that simply gives us three twentieths.

 A huge well done if you spotted this one.